-\citet{kosugi1994} assumed pore size is a lognormal random variable and derived a three-parameter model for moisture retention, the three parameters being the mean and variance of the pore-size distribution and the maximum pore radius.
-In the limiting case where the maximum pore radius approaches infinity the three-parameter model simplifies to a two-parameter model for which \citet{kosugi1996} developed the closed-form expression for unsaturated hydraulic conductivity using the theory of \citet{mualem1976}. \citet{kosugi1996} did not develop a three-parameter closed-form equation for hydraulic conductivity, but reverted to the two-parameter form, owing to difficulty in analytically integrating the expression of \citet{mualem1976}.
-We extend the work of \citet{kosugi1994,kosugi1996} and develop closed-form expressions for unsaturated hydraulic conductivity associated with the three-parameter lognormal moisture retention model.
-The derivation of the closed-form equation for unsaturated hydraulic conductivity is made possible by a slight modification to the theory of \citet{mualem1976}.
+\citet{kosugi1994} assumed soil pore size is a lognormal random variable and derived a physically based three-parameter model for moisture retention, the three parameters being the mean and variance of the pore-size distribution and the maximum pore radius.
+In the limiting case where the maximum pore radius becomes infinite the three-parameter model simplifies to a two-parameter model for which \citet{kosugi1996} developed the closed-form expression for unsaturated hydraulic conductivity using the theory of \citet{mualem1976}. \citet{kosugi1996} did not develop a three-parameter closed-form equation for hydraulic conductivity, but reverted to the two-parameter form, owing to difficulty in analytically integrating the expression of \citet{mualem1976}.
+We extend the work of \citet{kosugi1994,kosugi1996}, developing closed-form expressions for unsaturated hydraulic conductivity associated with the three-parameter lognormal moisture retention model.
+The derivation of the closed-form equation for unsaturated hydraulic conductivity is made possible by an approximation to the theory of \citet{mualem1976}.
 Further, we modify the pore-size probability density function (PDF) of \citet{kosugi1994} by incorporating a nonzero minimum pore radius, as suggested by \citet{brutsaert1966}.
 This modification results in a four-parameter moisture retention model and a corresponding four-parameter closed-form equation for unsaturated hydraulic conductivity, again obtained using the modified theory of \citet{mualem1976}.
-The four parameters in the proposed model are all based on physical properties of the porous medium (similar to the model of \citet{kosugi1996}), not fitting parameters without physical significance.
+The four parameters are all based on porous medium properties like \citet{kosugi1996}; they are not fitting parameters without physical significance.
 The four-parameter model is a generalization of the two-parameter model of \citet{kosugi1996} and simplifies to it when the minimum and maximum pore sizes tend to zero and infinity.